JakeOtto/python_practice/chapter1/01_say_hello_to_python.md

 >>>
 ```

-From now on, I'll use `>>>` as the prompt in code examples to show that I am using the Python REPL and the text immediately after the prompt will be what I typed.
-In this module (for the next 2 weeks) we ask that when you see this, you type along - don't copy and paste!
-Please start the Python REPL now and follow along :)
+From now on, I'll use `>>>` as the prompt in code examples to show that I am
+using the Python REPL and the text immediately after the prompt will be what I
+typed.

+In this module we ask that when you see this, you type the code in yourself
+rather than copy and paste.
+This is so that you will need to think more
+carefully about what the code is, which will help you learn faster and more
+thoroughly.
+You will probably make some typing mistakes, but making and
+correcting mistakes is a great way to learn.

+Please start the Python REPL now and follow along.

 ## Part Two: Hello Python!

 Let's write some Python!
-Start by saying "hello" and Python, like an annoying sibling, will just repeat it back to you.
+Start by saying "hello" and Python, like an annoying
+sibling, will just repeat it back to you.

 ```python
 >>> "hello"
 'hello'
 ```

-Let's breakdown what happened there – you created a `string` containing the letters `h`, `e`, `l`, `l` and `o`, then hit enter and saw the same string `return`ed back to you on the next line.
+Let's break down what happened there — you created a `string` containing the
+letters `h`, `e`, `l`, `l` and `o`, then hit enter and saw the same string
+`return`ed back to you on the next line.

 This leads us to think about two new things – `string`s and `return` values.

 ### Strings

 `string`s are one of Python's _data types_.
-They're used to store any _sequence_ of letters, numbers or special characters.
-They could be words, like `"hello"`, names like `"Mandip"`, the flight number `"BA123"`, an emoji `":D"` or pretty much anything else you can imagine.
+They're used to store any _sequence_
+of letters, numbers or special characters.
+They could be words, like `"hello"`,
+names like `"Mandip"`, the flight number `"BA123"`, an emoji `":D"` or pretty
+much anything else you can imagine.

+Python has a number of data types, for example `int` (e.g. `45`) or `boolean`
+(`True` or `False`).

 > Find a list of Python's other data types and make a note of them somewhere
 ### Return Values

-A `return` value is what comes back after Python has executed some code.
-Not much happened in that first example, you created the `string` and Python just returned it.
+A return value is the result of executing some code.
+Not much happened in that
+first example, you created the `string` and Python just returned it.

 Feel free to try some other examples.